 Our kittens join their new homes at approximately 13-16 weeks old depending on the kittens development.
 The average is about 14 weeks.
 If a kitten hasn’t reach the right development or I feel she/he needs additional time, we keep the kittens longer.

 - 2 kitten vaccines

 - Exam by a veterinarian

 - Each litter has 1 kitten tested for FELV/FIV

-First, our health guarantee is not a guarantee that your pet will be free of health issues.
+First, our health guarantee is not a guarantee that your pet will be free of health issues during its lifetime – that is impossible.
 It lets you know what we will do if and when something happens.
 It lets you know what it covers, when it applies, and what it excludes.

 The health guarantee under the Pet Agreement is broken into 3 parts.

 Seven (7) day initial guarantee.
 If the kitten is examined by a licensed veterinarian and found to be of unsound health which severely impairs it’s life, the owner can select to 1) Be reimbursed for reasonable veterinary expenses not to exceed the cost of the kitten; 2) Return the kitten for a full refund; or 3) Return the kitten for a replacement kitten.
 Veterinary documentation including all charges and microchip ID are required.
 Travel/transport expenses are not included.